OddCanons/8mm_epic/README.md

 # 8mm Epic odd canon

 With the releases of new versions of [Adeptus Titanicus](https://www.games-workshop.com/en-US/Adeptus-Titanicus-Core-Game-EN-2020) in 2018 and [Aeronautica Imperialis](https://www.games-workshop.com/en-US/Aeronautica-Imperialis-Wings-of-Vengenace) in 2019, Games Workshop has produced brilliantly detailed miniatures in the "new Epic" (roughly) 8mm scale.
 While Adeptus Titanicus and Aeronautica Imperialis are good games in their own rights, the new models present an opportunity to play Epic games in this new scale.
-There are many options for filling out armies with 8mm models, but these rules can also be used to make for much larger clashes of titans, knights, and any support they might have.
+There are many options for filling out armies with 8mm models, but these rules can also be used to make for much larger clashes of titans, knights, and any air support they might have.

 ## Epic Gaming